marcialcv/liferayk8s/README.md

     5. Notification when Liferay service is UP & Running scripts/check-liferay-status.sh

-Run the `scripts/tear-down.sh` script when you want to remove namespace with all resources created.
+Run the `tear-down.sh` script when you want to remove namespace with all resources created.